 The Learning Resource Center is available to provide students and faculty with the resources and services necessary to support the mission of the College.
-The Learning Resource Center is committed to helping students reach their academic and professional goals.
+Faculty and staff provide ongoing counseling and assistance at no charge for students and provide a well-equipped Learning Resource Center which helps students reach their academic and professional goals.
 The goals of the Learning Resource Center are:

-- To provide learning resources that directly support and appropriately supplement the Southern Technical College curriculum for students and faculty; - To provide library services that effectively instruct and help all patrons to find, evaluate and use the information sources they need.
+• To provide learning resources that directly support and appropriately supplement the Southern Technical College curriculum for students and faculty;

+• To provide library services that effectively instruct and help all patrons to find, evaluate and use the information sources they need.